 How do I prepare for a clavicle fracture open reduction and internal fixation?

-Doctors might preform your ORIF as a planned process.
+Doctors might perform your ORIF as a planned process.
 If this is the case, ask whether you should stop taking any medicines ahead of time, for example, blood thinners.
 You will need to avoid drink and food after midnight the night before the procedure.

 What happens at the time of a clavicle fracture open reduction and internal fixation?